-Which by the way seems to be one never ending tinsel covered rush.
-Either your dashing around shopping, cooking, entertaining, fake smiling, working or trying to cram 2 weeks of work into one day before everyone leaves for the holidays.
-It seems relentless.
-I thought Christmas was meant to be the time for giving?
+3 weeks into the New Year and i think i've only just about recovered from the mind fuck that is Christmas.
+Which, by the way seems to be one never ending tinsel covered rush.
+Either you're dashing round shops, cooking, entertaining, fake smiling, working or trying to cram 2 weeks of work into one day before everyone leaves for the holidays.
+It's relentless.

 Enter the Richmond Hotel and their very luxe 'Afternoon Tea'.

 Sitting in the cosy white booths, my buddy Kim and i nestled in for the afternoon and warmed ourselves against delicate cups of tea and tried to embrace the Christmas cheer, we tried once again with a couple glasses of Prosecco.
 Bingo!